goldilock-zone/ShrobObsidian/Math/Differential Equations/Lecture 5 - Initial Value Problems.md

 In this example, the initial condition was crucial in determining the unique solution that satisfies both the differential equation and the condition \(y(0) = 1\).
 Without this condition, the solution would remain general, encompassing an infinite number of possible solutions represented by different values of \(C\).

-Certainly.
-Let's consider three distinct initial value problems (IVPs), each involving a different type of ordinary differential equation (ODE).
-The approach to solving these will showcase various methods and the crucial role of initial conditions in obtaining specific solutions.

 ### Example 1: Linear First-Order ODE